 Our lead product candidate, seladelpar, is a potent and selective agonist of peroxisome proliferator activated receptor delta (PPAR $\delta$ ), a nuclear receptor that regulates genes directly or indirectly involved in the synthesis of bile acids/sterols, metabolism of lipids and glucose, inflammation and fibrosis.
-We are currently developing seladelpar for the treatment of primary biliary cholangitis (PBC), an autoimmune disease that causes progressive destruction of the bile ducts in the liver resulting in impaired bile flow (cholestasis) and inflammation.
-We are also developing seladelpar for the treatment of nonalcoholic steatohepatitis (NASH), a prevalent and serious chronic liver disease caused by excessive fat accumulation in the liver that results in inflammation and cellular injury that can progress to fibrosis and cirrhosis, and potentially liver failure and death.
+We are currently developing seladelpar to treat patients with chronic liver diseases including:

+- Primary Biliary Cholangitis (PBC), a rare, chronic autoimmune disease that causes progressive destruction of the bile ducts in the liver resulting in impaired bile flow (cholestasis) and inflammation.
+The FDA has granted seladelpar Breakthrough Therapy Designation for the treatment of early stage PBC. - Primary Sclerosing Cholangitis (PSC), a rare, chronic cholestatic liver disease characterized by diffuse inflammation and fibrosis of the intrahepatic and extrahepatic bile ducts. - Nonalcoholic Steatohepatitis (NASH), a prevalent and serious chronic liver disease caused by excessive fat accumulation in the liver that results in inflammation and cellular injury that can progress to fibrosis and cirrhosis, and potentially liver failure and death.

 In October 2018, we commenced enrollment of a global, Phase 3 registration study (ENHANCE) to evaluate seladelpar in patients with PBC.
 The Phase 3 study is a double-blind, randomized, placebo-controlled 52-week study evaluating the safety and efficacy of 5 mg and 10 mg of seladelpar versus placebo in patients with PBC who have had an inadequate response or are intolerant to first-line treatment with ursodeoxycholic acid (UDCA).
-An inadequate response is defined as a patient having alkaline phosphatase (AP) levels greater than 1.67 times the upper limit of normal (ULN).
+An inadequate response is defined as a patient having alkaline phosphatase (ALP) levels greater than 1.67 times the upper limit of normal (ULN).
 Approximately 240 patients will be randomized to receive placebo, 5 mg of seladelpar, or 10 mg of seladelpar.
 Patients on 5 mg will have the potential to increase the dose, in a double-blinded manner, to 10 mg after 6 months if they have not yet met the primary endpoint.
-The primary endpoint is a composite response defined as a patient achieving an AP level below 1.67 times the upper limit of normal, with at least a 15% reduction from baseline, and a normal total bilirubin at 52 weeks.
+The primary endpoint is a composite response defined as a patient achieving an ALP level below 1.67 times the upper limit of normal, with at least a 15% reduction from baseline, and a normal total bilirubin at 52 weeks.
 The primary analysis will compare response rates of treatment groups to those of the placebo.
-Key secondary endpoints will be AP normalization rate and changes in pruritus, as measured by the numerical rating scale, or NRS.
-We expect to complete enrollment in this program by the end of 2019.
+Key secondary endpoints will be ALP normalization rate and changes in pruritus, as measured by the numerical rating scale, or NRS.
+In early November, we announced that we had reached target enrollment of 240 patients.
+We expect the ENHANCE Phase 3 study to be fully enrolled by the end of November 2019 and anticipate reporting topline Phase 3 data in early 2021.